simple-machines/anaml-terraform-registry/modules/app-all/README.md

 ### <a name="input_override_anaml_language"></a> [override\_anaml\_language](#input\_override\_anaml\_language)

-Description: Sets the terminology to use in the UI [attribute|feature]
+Description: Sets the terminology to use in the UI [attribute|feature|metric]

 Type: `string`